Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Company Size and Risk Tolerance

-The number of employees you have significantly influences which plan structures are available and which make financial sense.
+The number of employees you have significantly influences which group health insurance plan structures are available and which make financial sense.
 Smaller employers generally lack the scale to absorb the volatility that comes with self-insurance.
 Larger employers may find that fully insured plans leave significant savings on the table.
 Risk tolerance is closely connected to this question.
-A business owner who needs to know exactly what benefits will cost twelve months from now will have a different approach than one who is comfortable accepting some variability in exchange for potential savings.
+A business owner who needs to know exactly what group health insurance will cost twelve months from now will have a different approach than one who is comfortable accepting some variability in exchange for potential savings.

 Workforce Demographics and Location